discordance/fraize_core/README.md

 ## It runs headless

-**UI** will be a separate project.
+**UI** should be a separate project.

-The sampler will run on the network and can be controlled by the UI via OSC API.
+The sampler will run somewhere on the network and can be controlled by the UI via OSC API.

 ## Features